The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 Wash hands and surfaces often.
 Before and after handling meat, wash both your hands and any surfaces like chopping boards.
 Use this guide on how to wash hands hygienically.

-Use chopping boards that are both dishwashers safe and the right size that way you always get your board hygienically clean.
+Use chopping boards that are both dishwasher safe and the right size that way you always get your board hygienically clean.
 Keep raw and cooked food separate.

 If a plate or board has had meat thereon then always wash it thoroughly before using it for cooked meat.